pantheon-systems/fastly-config-build/README.md

 ## Building

-This repo is built in Quay, but currently the builds fail because Quay doesn't use a new enough version of Docker that supports multi-stage builds.

-It was probably? manually pushed up in the past, should probably be automated using CircleCI 2.0
+This repo is built automatically by Quay on every commit that is pushed to the GitHub repository.